Examining Economic Imbalances That May Signal a Recession

 What financial imbalances is the U.S. currently facing?

-The U.S. is contending with imbalances across various sectors, including real estate, consumer behavior, and manufacturing, which could signal economic downturns.
+The U.S. is dealing with economic imbalances across various sectors, including real estate, consumer spending patterns, and manufacturing, which could indicate a coming downturn.

 How does the commercial real estate market affect regional banks?